Tejaswi8156/tutedude_python_assignments/README.md

 ---

+# TuteDude Python Assignments

-## Task 5: Calculate Factorial Using a Function
+## Task 5: Factorial of a Number

 ### Description:
 - Defines a function named factorial that takes a number as an argument.